eZmaxinc/eZmax-SDK-go/docs/CommonResponseErrorSTemporaryFileUrl.md

 `func (o *CommonResponseErrorSTemporaryFileUrl) HasSTemporaryFileUrl() bool`

 HasSTemporaryFileUrl returns a boolean if a field has been set.

-### GetSErrorMessage

-`func (o *CommonResponseErrorSTemporaryFileUrl) GetSErrorMessage() string`

-GetSErrorMessage returns the SErrorMessage field if non-nil, zero value otherwise.

-### GetSErrorMessageOk

-`func (o *CommonResponseErrorSTemporaryFileUrl) GetSErrorMessageOk() (*string, bool)`

-GetSErrorMessageOk returns a tuple with the SErrorMessage field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetSErrorMessage

-`func (o *CommonResponseErrorSTemporaryFileUrl) SetSErrorMessage(v string)`

-SetSErrorMessage sets SErrorMessage field to given value.

-### GetEErrorCode

-`func (o *CommonResponseErrorSTemporaryFileUrl) GetEErrorCode() string`

-GetEErrorCode returns the EErrorCode field if non-nil, zero value otherwise.

-### GetEErrorCodeOk

-`func (o *CommonResponseErrorSTemporaryFileUrl) GetEErrorCodeOk() (*string, bool)`

-GetEErrorCodeOk returns a tuple with the EErrorCode field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetEErrorCode

-`func (o *CommonResponseErrorSTemporaryFileUrl) SetEErrorCode(v string)`

-SetEErrorCode sets EErrorCode field to given value.

-### HasEErrorCode

-`func (o *CommonResponseErrorSTemporaryFileUrl) HasEErrorCode() bool`

-HasEErrorCode returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)